Depictions of Muhammad: South Park

+Lars Vilks Muhammad drawings controversy

 The Lars Vilks Muhammad drawings controversy began in July 2007 with a series of drawings by Swedish artist Lars Vilks which depicted Muhammad as a roundabout dog.
 Several art galleries in Sweden declined to show the drawings, citing security concerns and fear of violence.
 The controversy gained international attention after the Örebro-based regional newspaper Nerikes Allehanda published one of the drawings on August 18 to illustrate an editorial on self-censorship and freedom of religion.

 While several other leading Swedish newspapers had published the drawings already, this particular publication led to protests from Muslims in Sweden as well as official condemnations from several foreign governments including Iran, Pakistan, Afghanistan, Egypt and Jordan, as well as by the inter-governmental Organisation of the Islamic Conference (OIC).
 The controversy occurred about one and a half years after the Jyllands-Posten Muhammad cartoons controversy in Denmark in early 2006.

 Another controversy emerged in September 2007 when Bangladeshi cartoonist Arifur Rahman was detained on suspicion of showing disrespect to Muhammad.
 The interim government confiscated copies of the Bengali-language Prothom Alo in which the drawings appeared.
 The cartoon consisted of a boy holding a cat conversing with an elderly man.
 The man asks the boy his name, and he replies "Babu".
 The older man chides him for not mentioning the name of Muhammad before his name.
 He then points to the cat and asks the boy what it is called, and the boy replies "Muhammad the cat".

 The cartoon caused a firestorm in Bangladesh, with militant Islamists demanding that Rahman be executed for blasphemy.
-A group of people torched copies of the paper and several Islamic groups protested, saying the drawings ridiculed Mohammad and his companions.
+A group of people torched copies of the paper and several Islamic groups protested, saying the drawings ridiculed Muhammad and his companions.
 They demanded "exemplary punishment" for the paper's editor and the cartoonist.
-Bangladesh does not have a blasphemy law, although one had been demanded by the same extremist Islamic groups.
+Bangladesh does not have a blasphemy law, although one had been demanded by the same fundamentalist Islamic groups.